-You should never take college rankings as absolute truth — not even the very official seeming US News ones.
-Instead, use these kinds of lists as a jumping off place for your own exploration of colleges.
-Pay attention not to just what the rankings are, but how the rankings are determined.
+You should never take college rankings as absolute truth—not even the very official-seeming US News ones.
+Instead, use these kinds of lists as a jumping-off place for your own exploration of colleges.
+Pay attention not just to what the rankings are but to how the rankings are determined.

-- MFA Ranking — If a school has a great graduate creative writing program, it means you'll be taught by those same professors and the excellent graduate students they attract.
-Schools with strong MFA programs are also more likely to have strong alumni networks and internship opportunities.
-However, many schools with great undergrad programs don't offer MFAs, in which case I simply focused on the other four options.
+- #1: MFA Ranking—If a school has a great graduate creative writing program, it means you'll be taught by those same professors and the excellent graduate students they attract.
+Schools with strong MFA programs are also more likely to have solid alumni networks and internship opportunities.
+However, many schools with great undergrad programs do not offer MFAs, in which case I simply focused on the other four options.

-- General School Reputation — The vast majority of your classes won't be in the creative writing, so it's important that other parts of the school, especially the English department, are great as well.
+- #2: General School Reputation—The vast majority of your classes won't be in creative writing, so it's important that other parts of the school, especially the English department, are great as well.

-- Extracurricular Opportunities — One of the key advantages of majoring in creative writing is that it can provide access to writing opportunities outside of the classroom, so I took what kind of internship programs, author readings, and literary magazines the school offers into consideration.
+- #3: Extracurricular Opportunities—One of the key advantages of majoring in creative writing is that it can provide access to writing opportunities outside the classroom, so I took what kind of internship programs, author readings, and literary magazines the school offers into consideration.

-- Diversity of Class Options — I gave extra points to schools with a variety of genre options and specific, interesting classes.
+- #4: Diversity of Class Options—I gave extra points to schools with a variety of genre options and specific, interesting classes.

-- Alumni/Prestige — This last criterion is a bit more subjective: is the school known for turning out good writers?
-Certainly it's less important than what kind of education you'll actually get, but having a brand name degree (so to speak) can be helpful.
+- #5: Alumni/Prestige—This last criterion is a bit more subjective: is the school known for turning out good writers?
+Certainly it's less important than what kind of education you'll actually get, but having a brand-name degree (so to speak) can be helpful.

 The Best Creative Writing Schools

-And now let's get to the good stuff: the list of schools!
-The exact numbering is always arguable, so look at it as a general trend from absolutely amazing to still super great, rather than fixating on why one school is #3 and another #4.
+Now, let's get to the good stuff: the list of schools!
+The exact numbering is always arguable, so look at it as a general trend from absolutely amazing to still super great, rather than fixating on why one school is ranked #3 and another is ranked #4.